benoitbryon/wardrobe/README.rst

 ########

 wardrobe is a Python project that provides a stack-based datastructure:
-:py:class`StackedDict`.
+StackedDict.

-:py:class`StackedDict` is a dictionary-like object with additional methods to save the current state (commit) and restore it (reset).
+StackedDict is a dictionary-like object with additional methods to save the current state (commit) and restore it (reset).

 Example: